melkoep/melkoep.github.io/README.md

 ## 🚀 Product Leadership

-I set up product processes and best practices, and I coach and mentor Product Managers on their journey.
+**I set up product processes and best practices, and I coach and mentor Product Managers on their journey.**

 I approach product leadership with a people-first mentality.
 The job of a product leader is to enable product managers, product designers and everyone else to be successful at what they do best.
 I find it important to nurture autonomy, agency and a clear understanding of expectations.
 I am trying to be a role model in transparent communication, and clear vision- and goal-setting.

-## 💎 Product Strategy & Business Alignment
+I have established product processes before, getting product, engineering and design teams onto a successful path of continuous product shipping with room for exploration, discovery and delivery while being able to manage business expectations and creating some predictability.

+I have set product vision and product goals to set the frame for team-specific product strategies and roadmaps that align with the overall company direction.
 I help create the product strategy that aligns with your business goals and connects product to the overall success of the business.
 My passion is to ensure that product strategy is well connected in the overall business goals, and product success can be measured by the impact on business.
 I help digging out assumptions that need to be made explicit as well as help setting up product measurements, processes etc to connect product strategy to company planning and goal setting.

 # My Experience